-Test and tag is a process carried out to check the safety of portable electrical appliances.
-It generally involves two parts: the first one is a visual inspection of the appliance to look out for any damage, and the second one is electrical testing of the appliance that is carried out with the help of a portable appliance tester.
-Once the appliance is tested thoroughly, it is placed with a tag that shows the name of the person who tested the appliance along with the date of testing and the due date of the next test.
+Test and tag is a process to carry out the check of safety for portable electrical appliances.
+It generally involves two parts: the first is a visual inspection of the appliance to look out for any damage, and the second is electrical testing of the appliance that is carried out with the help of a portable appliance tester.
+Once the appliance test is complete, it is given a tag that shows the name of the person who tested the appliance along with the date of testing and the due date of the next test.

 2. Why Testing and Tagging is important?

 With testing and tagging, you can ensure the safety of the people that are coming into contact with various appliances in the workplace.
-It also minimizes several risks that eventually lead to an electrical hazard.
+It also reduces several risks that can eventually lead to an electrical hazard.

-In order to carry out testing and tagging, you need not have to be an electrician.
-A “test and tag” course is what you need to acquire the required knowledge and skills to become a competent person.
-Once you are qualified, you won’t need to take help with any additional courses.
+In order to carry out testing and tagging, you need not need to be an electrician.
+A test and tag course is what you need to acquire the required knowledge and skills to become a competent person.
+Once you have this qualification, you won’t need to take any additional courses.

 4. How opting for a testing and tagging company benefits you:

-Hiring a testing and tagging company will help you identify potential electrical hazards that also include malfunctioning equipment.
+Hiring a testing and tagging company will help you identify potential electrical hazards, as well as any malfunctioning equipment.
 Without any hassle, you can stay up-to-date with your safety plans.
-The schedules will be organized for you by the testing and tagging company.
-The overall process becomes so much seamless and easy.
+The test and tagging company will organise the schedule to suit your needs, furthermore, the overall process becomes seamless and easy.
 The hiring of a testing and tagging company will ensure your personal, equipment, and workplace safety.

 5. How frequent you should opt for testing and tagging: